-The nicest thing I can say about the Best Western in York, Nebraska is that it’s clean.
-The mattresses offered less support than my parents did when I began selling cars for a living, and the pool water was hot enough to blanche asparagus.
+The nicest thing I can say about the Best Western in York, Nebraska, is that it’s clean.
+The mattresses offered less support than my parents did when I began selling cars for a living, and the pool water was hot enough to blanch asparagus.
 Speaking of food, the eggs at business-hotel breakfast bars are never very good, so the clumpy yellow chunks I tumbled onto my plate didn’t come as much of a surprise—texture- or flavor-wise.

 We hit the road by 9:30 and continued our trek west.
 Inspired by Iowa native and fellow Consumer Guide editor Damon Bell, we began scouring gas stations and truck stops for regional treats of his recommendation.
 Thus, the Appel family enjoyed its first ever King Bing chocolate bar.

 The Bing bar is best described as a Clif Bar molded around a cherry-ish center section.
 While I didn’t find it immediately delicious, I did find myself seeking out subsequent Bing action during our trip.
 For the record, a King Bing breaks into three sections.
 Also available, though seemingly never at the same store, are smaller Twin Bing bars, which predictably break into two sections.
 Much preferred by my family is the related Cherry Mash, which consists of more-traditional milk chocolate and a tarter center section.

 I’m not entirely sure why, but shortly after lunch I felt it necessary to download the song Convoy.
 I learned quickly that 16-year-old girls are pretty much immune to parental reminiscences of the Seventies, and that no amount of explanation would ever justify my having paid for that album twice–once in 1975, and then again today.